isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Government Officials Impersonation Scams.md

 verification.
 Victims would then be asked to provide their banking or personal information such as banking credentials and One-Time Passwords (OTPs) to resolve these issues.</p>
-<p>Victims may also be asked to show their identity cards, work permit or
+<p>Scammers may also request victims to hand over money, gold/luxury watches
-their bank cards when speaking to the “SPF” or “MOM” officer over the in-app video call.
+or other valuables via meet-ups, claiming to be officers collecting items for investigation purposes.
+In some cases, victims may be instructed to show their identity cards, work permit or their bank cards when speaking to the “SPF” or “MOM” officer over the in-app video call.
 The victims would only discover that they had been scammed when they realised that there were unauthorised transactions made from their bank accounts.</p>
 <hr>
 <blockquote>
 <p></p>